jfeng43/React-APP-Google-Map-/README.md

 # React-APP-Google-Map-
-I would like you to complete a small task as listed below using React.
+I would like to complete a small task as listed below using React.

 Create a web page which includes: